History of New York City (1855–1897): Orange Order

+In 1867, the first official Orange Lodge in the United States is set up by Ulster-Scots immigrants.
+In January 1870, the Supereme Grand Orange Lodge of the United States received National Grand Lodge status.
+It was signed off by John H. Nunn, the Grand Secretary of the Grand Orange Lodge of Ireland.
+Lamartine Hall on Eighth Avenue served as the headquarters of the Grand Orange Lodge.

 In the Orange Riots of July 1871 and 1872, Catholic Irish attempted to stop Protestant Irish from celebrating the anniversary of the Battle of the Boyne.
+Protestants would partake in The Twelfth in Manhattan with marching bands and Orangemen marched through the borough.

-These resulted in more than 33 deaths and many wounded.
+These riots resulted in more than 33 deaths and many wounded.
 Pioneering photojournalist Jacob Riis documented the poor conditions of immigrant tenement dwellers in his 1890 How the Other Half Lives; he was befriended by Republican reformer Theodore Roosevelt.
 Roosevelt lost his mayoral race in 1886.
 Reformers did win in 1894, and Roosevelt undertook a major reform of the New York City Police Department in 1895–97 during his term as President of the Police Commissioners.

 Public health

 Epidemics (typhus, cholera, diphtheria, and tuberculosis) were rampant in the city's slums.
 Horse manure covered the streets.
 In winter, when all the grime froze, walking on the sidewalks was a challenge.
 Dead pigs and other carcasses remained on the street for weeks.
 In 1894, Colonel George E. Waring Jr. introduced sanitary reforms using a large street cleaning force.